to the Past

 Theresa excused herself to go out of the room and fetch Beverly

-and Leonard so they, too, could witness Stephanie's amazing
+Leonard so they, too, may witness Stephanie's amazing

-who had been stationed outside at the door--after they
+bodyguard who had been stationed outside at the door--occurred after

-returned.
-Tears of joy were streaming down Stephanie's cheeks as she
+Tears of joy streamed down Stephanie's cheeks as she

 hugged each one of them.
-Beverly was especially animated; she was
+Beverly, especially animated, kept hopping

 up and down like a bunny and squealing like a pig.

 Following the lengthy celebration, Theresa picked up her banjo,